wmandai/workice-docs/docs/source/deals.rst

 Deals
 =======
 .. meta::
-   :description: Start sending & receiving emails inside Workice CRM to have all your sales communication in one place..
+   :description: Start sending & receiving emails inside Workice CRM to have all your sales communication in one place.
    :keywords: projects, invoices, deals, leads, crm, estimates, tickets, subscriptions, tasks, contacts, contracts, creditnotes

 Clicking on the “Deals” tab in Workice CRM takes you to our comprehensive CRM, a feature exclusive to our Small Business and Enterprise plans.